 To assist in the above reporting, third party apps should provide a completed self-assessment on an annual basis.

-If a third party app does not adequately comply with these specifications, a DSP will be required to issue them written notice giving them
+If a third party add-on does not adequately comply with these specifications, a DSP will be required to issue them written notice giving

 The role of the ATO